ics-py/ics-py/CONTRIBUTING.rst

 This will create a new virtualenv and install the dependencies for using ics.py.
 Furthermore, the current source of the ics.py package will be available similar to running ``./setup.py develop``.
 To access the virtualenv, use ``poetry run python`` or ``poetry shell``.
+The :file:`poetry.lock` file locks the versions of dependencies in the development environment set up by poetry, so that this environment is the same for everyone.
+The file is only read by poetry and not included in any distributions, so these restrictions don't apply when running ``pip install ics``.
+As tox manages its own environments and also doesn't read the lock file, it just installs the latest versions of dependencies for testing.
+More details on the poetry side can be found `here <https://python-poetry.org/docs/basic-usage/#commit-your-poetrylock-file-to-version-control>`_.

 If you made some changes and now want to lint your code, run the testsuite, or build the documentation, run tox.
 You don't have to worry about which versions in which venvs are installed and whether you're directly testing against the sources or against a built package, tox handles all that for you: